fyne-io/fyne/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Public APIs match existing style.
 - [ ] Any breaking changes have a deprecation path or have been discussed.
 - [ ] Updated the vendor folder (using `go mod vendor`).
-- [ ] Check for binary size increases while importing new modules.
+- [ ] Check for binary size increases when importing new modules.